-If you’re like me, you can’t help but imagine all the bigger and better things companies can do with workplace solutions that provide automation of simple tasks, intuitive workflows, and better analytics.
+If you’re like me, you can’t help but imagine all the bigger and better things companies can do with workplace solutions that provide automation of simple tasks, intuitive workflows and better analytics.
 It’s nothing short of exciting.

-Unless, of course, you’re the IT director deploying these next-gen IT initiatives.
+Unless, of course, you’re the IT director deploying these next-generation IT initiatives.
 From that perspective, you may find your enthusiasm quickly hit with a dose of logistical reality.
-With a slightly different perspective, you may have any or all of the following internal battles surrounding IoT and big data initiatives:
+With a slightly different perspective, you may have any or all of the following internal battles surrounding the IoT and big data initiatives:

 - Mixed terror and excitement

 Let’s sooth the souls of those who are in the trenches and talk about the workplace systems needed to support next-generation initiatives.
 Sensors, devices, applications and servers don’t even begin to summarize the list of requirements to collect, store and leverage the data powering these trending modern workplace initiatives.